Starbucks expected to open this month - Farmville

 Starbucks expected to open this month

-Farmville residents could have a brand new Starbucks, and the only stand-along Starbucks in the area with a drive thru, to patronize as early as next week.
+Farmville residents could have a brand new Starbucks, and the only stand-alone Starbucks in the area with a drive thru, to patronize as early as next week.

 Work being done to convert the BP gas station at 2003 S. Main St. in Farmville into a new Starbucks location has reached its final stages.